fkalai/SlideOutMenu/README.md

 ![MacDown Screenshot](https://github.com/fkalai/SlideOutMenu/blob/master/04.png) **OR**
 ![MacDown Screenshot](https://github.com/fkalai/SlideOutMenu/blob/master/05.png)

-# UITableViewCell Selection with different Color and Alpha
+# Custom UITableViewCell Selection Style Color and Alpha

+The storyboard only gives four options for the Selection color of a UITableViewCell:

+* None
+* Blue
+* Gray
+* Default

+So, to change the selection color, simply assign a different selection view to the selected background view of your cell in your code!

-You can put in the func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell
+You can write in the func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell{}

 The code below: